Understanding Earned Value Management

 • Cost Variance (CV)

 The Cost Variance (CV) quantifies the divergence of the current project cost from the planned budget.
-A negative CV signifies the project is over budget, a positive CV signifies a project is under budget and zero means the project is right on budget.
+Just like SV, a negative CV signifies the project is over budget, a positive CV signifies a project is under budget, and zero means the project is right on budget.

 The cost variance formula is: